thefinalcutbg/QAN1xEditor/README.md

 ![Alt text](/screenshots/scr4.png?raw=true "Control Matrix")

 ## Setup
-For Windows - use the Visual Studio solution, or setup a new project by yourself.
-Everything needed (except the Qt framework) is included in the repo.
-For Linux - use the included *.pro file for Qt Creator
+First you need to download Qt6 Framework.
+Then be sure to extract the Include folder from Include.zip (it contains sqLite3, QMidi and RtMidi source files).
+On Windows use the Visual Studio solution (be sure to install the Qt plugin for Visual Studio).
+For Linux and MacOS - use the included *.pro file with Qt Creator.

 ## Contact
 Created by [@TheFinalCut](https://github.com/thefinalcutbg) - feel free to contact me!